Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels

-We emphasize that while our demonstration was only over \SI{15}{\meter} of MMF, it is possible to achieve longer distances in MMF by using a low modal dispersion GRIN fiber (such as the OM4 fibers) and by adjusting the time-bin separation accordingly, but this distance is limited by fiber losses for photons around \SI{800}{\nano\meter}.
-Furthermore, while our demonstration is realized using near-infrared photons with a wavelength of around \SI{800}{\nano\meter} which are a good choice for atmospheric free-space channels, it is straight-forward to apply our scheme to a system operating at telecommunication wavelengths in fiber or free-space, where the photon detection is enabled by the recent advancement of multi-mode coupled superconducting nanowire single-photon detectors~\cite{chang2019multimode}.
+We emphasize that while our demonstration performed over short distances, \SI{5}{\meter} moving free-space and \SI{15}{\meter} for the MMF channel, it is possible to achieve longer distances for both channels.
+For the free-space channel increasing the distance is straightforward.
+While for MMF using a low modal dispersion graded-index fiber (such as OM4) and by adjusting the time-bin separation accordingly can increase the feasible distance, but is limited by fiber losses for photons at \SI{785}{\nano\meter}.
+Finally, while our demonstration is realized using near-infrared photons around \SI{800}{\nano\meter} which are suitable for atmospheric free-space channels~\cite{bourgoin2013comprehensive}, extending our scheme to telecommunication wavelengths, could be enabled by the recent advancement of multi-mode coupled superconducting nanowire single-photon detectors~\cite{chang2019multimode}.

-\ack The authors would like to thank Dr. Norbert L{\"u}tkenhaus and Scott Johnstun for discussions on the analysis.
-The authors are grateful for the support from the Canada Foundation for Innovation, the Ontario Research Fund, the Canadian Institute for Advanced Research, the Natural Sciences and Engineering Research Council of Canada, Industry Canada, and the Research Centres of Excellence program supported by the National Research Foundation (NRF) Singapore and the Ministry of Education, Singapore.
+\begin{backmatter} \bmsection{Funding} The authors are grateful for the support from the Canada Foundation for Innovation, the Ontario Research Fund, the Canadian Institute for Advanced Research, the Natural Sciences and Engineering Research Council of Canada, Industry Canada, and the Research Centres of Excellence program supported by the National Research Foundation (NRF) Singapore and the Ministry of Education, Singapore.
 RT would like to thank the NSERC CGS-D for personal funding.